MicrosoftDocs/azure-devops-docs/docs/test/create-a-test-plan.md

 ---
-title: Create a test plan - manual testing in VSTS TestTools
+title: Create a test plan - manual testing in Azure DevOps TestTools
-description: Test tools - Create test plans in Microsoft VSTS and TFS to make sure each of the deliverables meets your users needs ms.assetid: 99FD819E-A861-4F28-A486-FD452DB65D69 ms.prod: devops ms.technology: devops-test
+description: Test tools - Create test plans in Azure DevOps and TFS to make sure each of the deliverables meets your users needs ms.assetid: 99FD819E-A861-4F28-A486-FD452DB65D69 ms.prod: devops ms.technology: devops-test